How to Get a Mineral Water Trading License in Dubai

 Receive initial approval from the free zone authority

-Sign the licence agreement and pay the applicable fees
+Sign the license agreement and pay the applicable fees

 Documents typically required include passport copies of all shareholders and directors, a business activity description or brief business plan, and completed application forms provided by the free zone.
 The process is designed to be straightforward, with a single-window registration system that reduces administrative complexity.